Novicell/novicell-frontend/README.md

 - now you just focus on doing what you do best: CODE!"

 # License
-The Novicell Default Frontend is licensed under the MIT Open Source license.
+The Novicell Default Frontend is licensed under the MIT license. (http://opensource.org/licenses/MIT)